E-H-Q/nodes/README.md

 - Add user-set node sizes
 - Add zoom functionalities, (changes node sizes on zoom?)
 - Add node "focusing" on click, (centers node in viewport)
+- Add options for "layers" of nodes in a seperate circle, inside the original.